NFDI4BIOIMAGE/omero-scripts/README.md

 Depending on the python packages installed in the OMERO server virtual environment one can choose between Poylgon or Mask as a Shape for the ROIs.<br>

 ## 2. Naming convention
 For now the script relies on the label images having the same exact name as the original image with "-label" added to the end.<br>
 For example `Larvae_3w_400l_trRL.ome.tiff` will need a label image `Larvae_3w_400l_trRL-label.ome.tif` for the script to recognize it.<br>
-This label image needs to be in the same dataset as the its "original" image.
+This label image needs to be in the same dataset as the its "original" image.<br>
+The created Shapes and ROIs will be named according to the corresponding grey-value their original label had.

 ## 3. Package dependencies